This champagne cupcakes recipe makes a boozy dessert perfect for New Year’s Eve, graduation parties, birthdays and more!

 Another year has come and gone and a new year is around the corner.
 My absolute favorite thing to bake for New Year’s Eve celebrations is champagne cupcakes.
-What better way to ring in the new year than with a boozy dessert?
+What better way to ring in the New Year than with a festive dessert?
+This recipe is relatively easy to follow and makes a delicious and celebratory treat!
+You can also add fresh orange juice to make mimosa cupcakes.

 - Whisk together dry ingredients: flour, baking powder, baking soda and salt.
 Set aside.

 - Beat butter and sugar until light and fluffy.
-Add the eggs one at a time then the vanilla.
+Add and mix in the eggs one at a time then the vanilla.

-- Whisk together champagne and sour cream: In a separate medium sized bowl, whisk together 1/2 cup champagne and 1/2 cup sour cream (mixture will fizz and bubble a little).
+- Whisk together champagne and sour cream: In a separate medium sized bowl, whisk together 1/2 cup bubbly and 1/2 cup sour cream (mixture will fizz and bubble a little).

-- Alternate adding flour mixture and champagne mixture: Gradually add in the flour mixture in three parts, alternating with champagne (So it goes flour, champagne, flour, champagne, flour).
+- Alternate adding flour mixture and sour cream mixture: Gently mix in a third of the flour mixture, then stir in half the sour cream-champagne mixture.
+Repeat and end with remaining flour mixture.
 Mix until batter is uniform and smooth.

 - Bake the cupcakes: Transfer batter to muffin tin lined with paper liners.
 Fill three-quarters full and bake at 350 F for 20 minutes or until a toothpick inserted in the center comes out clean.